Kambalda Nickel Operations: History

 The Kambalda concentrator subsequently was used to treat third-party ore from divested former WMC operations around Kambalda, like the Blair open pit and underground operations by the Australian Mines company, and new nickel deposits in the area.

 By 2007, 40 years after the opening of the Western Australia's first nickel mine at Kambalda, nickel in the state had become a $8 billion industry.

 In 2018, BHP planned to convert the concentrator at Kambalda into a gold plant after the last supplier of toll-treated ore, the Long nickel mine, ceased operations, with two other suppliers having closed their operations earlier.
 The plan did not eventualise as no gold supplier for the plant could be found and the concentrator was therefore placed in care and maintenance.

 In 2021–22, BHP signed an agreement with renewable energy provider TransAlta to build a solar farm and a battery storage system in the Northern Goldfields, designed to power the Kalgoorlie smelter, the Kwinana refinery and the Kambalda concentrator, the later having been in care and maintenance since 2018 but being recommissioned in May 2022 to process ore from Mincor's w Cassini mine.

 The mining leases are predominantly with Mincor Resources which has intermittently mined the former WMC workings but also holds tenements with new discoveries.
 Mincor resources continued mining the former WMC assets for a period of 14 years until low nickel prices in 2016 forced the company to place the mine in care and maintenance.
 During this time, the company produced 180,000 tonnes of nickel-in-ore from Kambalda workings.
-Mincor resumed mining nickel in May 2022, now from a new deposit, the Cassini mine, 70km south of Kambalda, and its Northern Operations, located within former WMC workings.
+Mincor resumed mining nickel in May 2022, now from a new deposit, the Cassini mine, 70 km south of Kambalda, and its Northern Operations, located within former WMC workings.

 In 2023, Andrew Forrest-backed Wyloo Metals took over Mincor Resources in a $760 million deal, with the latter suffering from cash flow problems and being unsure as to whether it would be able repay its dept. In January 2024 it was announced that the mine would be placed into care and maintenance by May because of falling nickel prices.
 This decision was followed by an announcement by BHP that the Kampalda Nickel Concentraor would go into care and maintenance in June 2024.